backupbrain/mobile-crypto-wallet/README.md

 [How to fix the React Native Version Mismatch](https://blog.waldo.io/react-native-version-mismatch/) error

+XCode and React Native both compile and deploy the wrong project (Solution appears to be to restart computer)

 # Crazy things I haven't figured out how to solve yet

 How to fix the [Native module cannot be null](https://stackoverflow.com/questions/38698657/react-native-native-module-cannot-be-null) error ([#2](https://github.com/react-native-push-notification/ios/issues/43)) ([#3](https://johnnn.tech/q/reactnative-swift-nativemodule-for-ios-is-always-null/)) ([#4](https://stackoverflow.com/questions/68376713/swift-nativemodule-for-ios-is-always-null))